-Connecting Aruba Gateways to Aruba Central
+Connecting HPE Aruba Networking Gateways to HPE Aruba Networking Central

-The Aruba gateways have the ability to automatically provision themselves and connect to Aruba Central once they are powered on.
+The HPE Aruba Networking gateways have the ability to automatically provision themselves and connect to HPE Aruba Networking Central once they are powered on.
 The gateways also support multiple active uplinks for ZTP Zero Touch Provisioning.
 ZTP is a device provisioning mechanism that allows automatic and quick provisioning of devices with a minimal or at times no manual intervention. (also referred to as automatic provisioning).
 The supported ZTP ports for different hardware platforms are listed in the following table.
 All these ZTP ports are assigned to VLAN Virtual Local Area Network.
 In computer networking, a single Layer 2 network may be partitioned to create multiple distinct broadcast domains, which are mutually isolated so that packets can only pass between them through one or more routers; such a domain is referred to as a Virtual Local Area Network, Virtual LAN, or VLAN.
 4094.

-ArubaOS Hardware Platform
+HPE Aruba NetworkingOS Hardware Platform

 Supported ZTP Ports